davidfestal/backstage/packages/module-federation-common/README.md

 This package provides a helper library for module federation, enabling a consistent management of shared dependencies in both the module federation host (frontend application) at runtime, and remote modules at build-time through the CLI.

-It provides:
+It exports utility functions that can be used for both the CLI and the frontend to:

-- TypeScript types for both host and remote shared dependency definitions,
+- merge a list of shared dependencies (typically the default shared dependencies) with additional shared dependencies provided as an optional configuration
-- a default list of shared dependencies (React, React Router, Material-UI, Backstage core packages, etc.) for both the host and remote modules,
+- resolve the versions of the merged shared dependencies for the module federation host at build-time, to store them in an additional frontend application entrypoint
-- utilities used by the CLI to resolve versions of the shared dependencies for the host at build-time,
+- provide the list of resolved shared dependencies for the module federation host at runtime in the frontend application, possibly overridden by the runtime application configuration
-- utilities available for the frontend application to provide the list of resolved shared dependencies at runtime.
+- provide the same list of shared dependencies when building remote modules (plugin bundles or dynamic frontend plugins) through the CLI.